ShaneStudios/ASCII-Geometry-Dash/README.md

 ## Features

 *   **Authentic Physics Engine:** The engine is built on the verified physics constants of the original game, featuring a professional-grade, axis-separated collision system to prevent bugs.
+The physics are now calculated at 60 ticks per second for a smoother experience.
-*   **Gamemode-Specific Physics:** Each gamemode (Cube, Ship, Ball, etc.) has its own, independently tuned set of physics constants for an authentic feel.
+*   **Gamemode-Specific Physics:** Each gamemode (Cube, Ship, Ball, etc.) has its own, independently tuned set of physics constants for an authentic feel, including correct jump arcs and controllable ship flight.
+*   **Full Orb & Pad Functionality:** Yellow, Pink, Red, and Blue orbs and pads are all implemented with their correct jump strengths and gravity-flipping mechanics.
+*   **Modern UI & Level Management:**
+    *   A sleek, responsive interface that works on both desktop and mobile.
+    *   A slide-out menu for level selection.
+    *   Separate lists for built-in and custom levels.
+*   **Level Persistence and Sharing:**
+    *   **Import:** Load custom levels from `.txt` files.
+    *   **Export:** Save your creations to `.txt` files to share with others.
+    *   **LocalStorage:** Your imported custom levels are saved in your browser so they are there when you come back.
 *   **Text-Based Level Design:** Levels are designed using a simple, readable text format embedded directly in the HTML file.
 No external tools required!
 *   **High-Fidelity ASCII Rendering:** Utilizes a tiny font size and a large character grid to create detailed shapes and smooth-feeling motion, with an optimized renderer that only updates changed characters.
-*   **Accurate Hitboxes:** Implements nuanced hitboxes, especially for spikes, allowing for precise gameplay that feels fair and true to the original.
+*   **Accurate Hitboxes & Death Mechanics:** Implements nuanced hitboxes for spikes and authentic death conditions for each gamemode (e.g., cube dies on ceiling hit, ship does not).
+Includes a proper "death explosion" and automatic respawn cycle.

 ## How to Play

-1.  **Download:** Download the `index.html` file from this repository.
+1.  **Download:** Download the `.html` file from this repository.
 2.  **Open:** Open the file in any modern web browser (like Chrome, Firefox, or Safari).
 3.  **Start:** Click the "Start" button to begin the level.
+You can select different levels from the menu (☰).
 4.  **Control:**
     *   **Desktop:** Use the `Space Bar`, `Up Arrow`, or `Mouse Click` to jump or use your gamemode's ability.
     *   **Mobile:** Simply tap anywhere on the screen.